bvaughn/task-runner/source/README.md

 These are a few built-in tasks for doing things that are common in web applications.

+* `tr.Listener`: Waits for an event-dispatching target to trigger a specific type of event.
+* `tr.Promise`: Creates Tasks from Promises and Promises from Tasks.
+* `tr.Tween`: Animation-frame-based task for tweening properties.
 * `tr.Xhr`: Creates an XHR request and completes upon successful response from the server.
-* `tr.Tween`: Animation-frame-based task for tweening properties.
-* `tr.Listener`: Waits for an event-dispatching target to trigger a specific type of event.

 ## Tasks used to group other tasks